extendr/extendr.github.io/index.md

 Extendr is a Rust extension mechanism for R

-It is intended to be easier to use than the C interface and Rcpp as Rust gives type safety and freedom from segfaults.

 The following code illustrates a simple structure trait which is written in Rust.
 The data is defined in the `struct` declaration and the methods in the `impl`.